 The 1:1 work of infidelity counseling uncovers the issues which the offending party has been “medicating.”
 The group provides tools which, when employed, deter what we call “acting out” (seeking relief from stress, an ego boost or adrenaline boost through a behavior).
 Many times the habits are so engrained that it takes considerable time in therapy to extinguish the unhealthy behaviors and engrain the healthier ones.
 I have found, in over 35 years in the field, that those who remain in treatment for the long haul do very well.
 Clients do most of their 1:1 sessions in the first 90 days, with the group therapy providing the majority of ongoing and aftercare.

 There are times when additional treatment tools are used.
-It may be necessary to do an Intensive Therapy Program, in conjunction with the group and couples’ work (see Intensive Therapy Program on this website).
+It may be necessary to do an Intensive Therapy Program, in conjunction with the group and couples’ work (see Intensive Therapy Program).
 The Intensive Therapy Program squeezes the counseling into a short period of time.
 This allows individuals and couples to go deeper and change more quickly.
 This is critical when clients’ behaviors are out of control and/or the pain of the situation needs immediate attention.